Chordian/sidfactory2/README.md

 ## Changelog

+- Added: You can now adds labels for song list rows.
+Left-click to edit a label.
 - Changed: [#146](https://github.com/Chordian/sidfactory2/issues/146) the
   official macOS distribution is now a universal application, meaning it will run native both on the new M1 (arm64) and the Intel (x86_64) architecture.